eyon24/FetchApp/README.md

-Import the project into Android Studio and run the application on a device or install directly on android device from app/build/intermediates/apk/debug/app-debug.apk
+Import the project into Android Studio and run the application on a device or install directly on android device from app-debug.apk

 ## Notes